gombru/gombru.github.io/_posts/2018-10-10-miro_styletransfer_deepdream.markdown

 </div>

-The Neural Style transfer algorithm I've schematically explained and used here was developed by google.
+The Neural Style transfer algorithm I've schematically explained and used here was developed by Google.
 It's explained deeply in their paper ["A Learned Representation for Artistic Style"](https://arxiv.org/abs/1610.07629) and also in their [blog post](https://ai.googleblog.com/2016/10/supercharging-style-transfer.html) about it.
 This Google work is based on Justin Johnson paper ["Perceptual Losses for Real-Time Style Transfer and Super-Resolution"](https://arxiv.org/abs/1603.08155).
 To train the Joan Miró style transfer model, I've used TensorFlow Magenta implementation, which is available [here](https://github.com/tensorflow/magenta/tree/master/magenta/models/image_stylization).

 ### Miró Neural Style Transfer

 I trained a Neural Style Transfer model with 9 different Joan Miró paintings source styles.
 Here I show the results in a few testing images.
-\

 **Results in my cat image for the 9 source styles.**

 <div class="imgcap">